On this page

-How does exercise affect mental health and wellbeing?
+How can regular exercise affect mental health and wellbeing?

-Physical activity promotes many aspects of child and adolescent development, including social and emotional skills, as well as physical development of motor skills.
+Physical activity can support many aspects of child and adolescent development, including mental health and wellbeing, social and emotional skills, as well as physical development of motor skills.

-- promotes sleep – which also helps regulate moods, increase energy levels and improve memory and learning
+- promote sleep – which also helps regulate moods, increase energy levels and improves memory and learning

-- pumps blood to the brain to boost mood, concentration and alertness
+- pump blood to the brain to boost mood, concentration and alertness

-- provides children and young people with an outlet for excess energy and frustration, which relieves tension
+- provide children and young people with an outlet for excess energy and frustration

-- provides an opportunity for children and young to socialise and meet new people, reducing loneliness and isolation
+- provide an opportunity for children and young people to socialise and meet new people, reducing loneliness and isolation

-- improves motor and cognitive skills, which boosts self-esteem
+- improve motor and cognitive skills, which can boost self-esteem

-- distracts children and young people from negative thoughts.
+- distract children and young people from unhelpful thoughts.

 These benefits also serve to improve classroom behaviour and promote a more positive learning environment.